-Education: Diplomas in Agriculture and in Valuation and Farm Management, from Lincoln University in New Zealand.
+• Diplomas in Agriculture and in Valuation and Farm Management, from Lincoln University in New Zealand.

-- Director Accreditation Program (DAP) # 57/2005, Thai Institute of Directors Association (IOD) - Director Certification Program (DCP) # 95/2007, Thai Institute of Directors Association (IOD)
+- Columbia Senior Executive Program (CSEP) 1995, Columbia University Graduate School of Business, New York - Director Accreditation Program (DAP) # 57/2005, Thai Institute of Directors Association (IOD) - Director Certification Program (DCP) # 95/2007, Thai Institute of Directors Association (IOD)

-Experience: From 1980 to 1998 John Clendon was employed by Unilever Plantations and Plant Science Group of the UK, holding various management positions in the Asia-Pacific region, including that of Managing Director of the Univanich joint venture in Thailand from 1991 to 1996.
-Prior to re-joining Univanich in October 1998, Mr Clendon was Director of Unilever's oil palm operations in East Asia, Chairman and Managing Director of Unipamol Malaysia Sdn Bhd. and director of Unifield PLC in the UK
+Experience: From 1980 to 1998 John Clendon was employed by the Unilever Plantations and Plant Science Group of the UK.
+He held various management positions in the Asia - Pacific region, including that of Managing Director of the Univanich joint venture in Thailand from 1991 to 1996.
+Mr Clendon subsequently became Director of Unilever's oil palm operations in East Asia, Chairman and Managing Director of Unipamol Malaysia Sdn Bhd, and director of Unifield PLC in UK.